Laura Amy Sizzles In A Strapless Two-Piece At Home: ‘Get Ready For A Lot Of Kitchen And Bedroom Bikini Pics’

 “Hottie,” wrote fellow Australian model Abby Dowse, ending with a heart-eyes emoji.

-“Such a babe love this colour [sic] on you,” chimed in another Instagrammer.
+“Such a babe love this colour on you,” chimed in another Instagrammer.

 “What a doll,” gushed a third fan, adding a star-struck, open-mouth, and two-hearts emoji.